thesse1/webmethods-api-gateway-staging/README.md

 Each API project can include one aliases.json file in the API project root folder specifying aliases used by the API(s) in the API project which should be overwritten with environment-specific values.
 In addition to that, there can be one global aliases.json file in the /apis root folder for overwriting values of aliases used by APIs in multiple API projects.

-For each target environment, the aliases.json files must include JSON objects applicable for the API Gateway Alias Management Service API PUT /alias/{aliasId} request payload, cf. https://documentation.softwareag.com/webmethods/api_gateway/yai10-15/webhelp/yai-webhelp/#page/yai-webhelp%2Fco-restapi_alias_mgmt.html.
+For each target environment, the aliases.json files must include JSON objects applicable for the API Gateway Alias Management API PUT /alias/{aliasId} request payload, cf. https://documentation.softwareag.com/webmethods/api_gateway/yai10-15/webhelp/yai-webhelp/#page/yai-webhelp%2Fco-restapi_alias_mgmt.html.

 In order to avoid conflicts, each alias may only be configured to be overwritten either in the global aliases.json file in the /apis root folder or in the aliases.json files in the API project root folders.